RMenegassi/SmartMoney-ReactNative/README.md

 </div>

 ## About
-Smart Money is an app for controlling expenses.
-Integrated with Firebase, it has an user authentication.
-The application allows you to create, edit and delete items,  with the possibility to add a category, a date, an address and a photo to each item.
-In addition, it allows you to filter the view based on date and category.
+Smart Money is an app to manage your expenses.

 This app was made with the help of the "Smart Money" course by [Dev Samurai](https://devsamurai.com.br).